TabbycatDebate/tabbycat/docs/use/importing-data.rst

 Manual setup
 ============

-For sufficiently small tournaments, you might just choose to edit the database via the Django administrative interface (under Setup > Edit Data).
+For sufficiently small tournaments, you might just choose to edit the database via the Django administrative interface (under Setup > Edit Database).

 .. caution:: The Django administrative interface is very powerful, and naturally if you mess things up, you can insert potentially catastrophic inconsistencies into the database.
 When you're setting up a tournament for the first time, this is highly unlikely to happen, but it's worth keeping in mind.